CanonicalLtd/maas-docs/en/installconfig-rack.md

 ![add controller](../media/installconfig-rack__add-controller2.png)

-One reason to add extra rack controllers is to achieve DHCP high availability (DHCP HA).
+One reason to have multiple rack controllers is to achieve DHCP high availability (DHCP HA).

 ## Unregister a rack controller